 ACMO established the Registered Condominium Manager (RCM) designation back in 1983 as a way for condominium managers to pursue a higher standard and set themselves apart within the condo industry.
 Since its inception, the RCM has become widely recognized as the gold standard in condominium management and the mark of a dedicated professional and expert in the field.

-Since November of 2017 condominium managers in Ontario are expected be licensed.
-The education and experience requirements for the General Licence are similar to the requirements of the RCM designation, but they are NOT the same.
+In 2017, the Condominium Management Regulatory Authority of Ontario (CMRAO) came into being and required those managing condominiums to obtain a General Licence.
+While the education and experience requirements for the General Licence are similar to the requirements of the RCM designation, they are NOT the same, nor as vigorous.

-“Having the initials ‘RCM’ after my name lets the industry know I am reliable, accountable, honest, and ethical…the label implies a lot” — Anne Burgoon, RCM
+“Having the initials ‘RCM’ after my name lets the industry know I am reliable, accountable, honest, and ethical - the label implies a lot.”